nol13/fuzzball.js/README.md

 Easy to use and powerful fuzzy string matching.

 This is a JavaScript port of the [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) Python library.
-Uses [fast-levenshtein](https://github.com/hiddentao/fast-levenshtein) for distance calculations. (with a slight modification to match the behavior of python-Levenshtein where substitutions are weighted 2 instead of 1 in ratio calculations. or specify an options.subcost to override)
+Uses [fast-levenshtein](https://github.com/hiddentao/fast-levenshtein) for distance calculations.

 Try it out on [runkit](https://runkit.com/npm/fuzzball)!